tomwhartung/jmws_idMyGadget_for_joomla/README.md

 ## Running the Device Detectors
 To run the Gadget Detectors, load this file into your browser:
 * gadget_detectors/gadget_detectors.php

+The parent idMyProject contains more demo code so there's really no reason to do this, but you can, if you want.

 ## Next Steps: